A. Twelve disciples chosen and commissioned.

 a.
 I send you out as sheep in the midst of wolves: Jesus freely and honestly warned His disciples that they would face persecution.
 Because they went out without police or military protection, He sent them as sheep in the midst of wolves.

-iii.
-“After all, the mission of sheep to wolves is a hopeful one, since we see in the natural world that the sheep, though so feeble, by far outnumber the wolves who are so fierce.
-The day will come when persecutors will be as scarce as wolves, and saints as numerous as sheep.”
+ii.
+"After all, the mission of sheep to wolves is a hopeful one, since we see in the natural world that the sheep, though so feeble, by far outnumber the wolves who are so fierce."
 (Spurgeon)

 b.
 Therefore be wise as serpents and harmless as doves: Despite their vulnerable position, Jesus' followers were not to defend themselves with worldly forms of power.
 They were to remain harmless as doves, though wise as serpents.

 i.
 Wisdom would keep them from attracting trouble unnecessarily or show them how to avoid it without compromise.
 Serpents are attacked by everyone, and must use creativity and wisdom to survive.

 ii.
 Remaining harmless would keep them from giving in to the temptation of retaliation.

 iii.
 "The Christian missionary will need to be wary, to avoid receiving harm; but he must be of a guileless mind, that he do no harm."
 (Spurgeon)

 c.
 But beware of men, for they will deliver you up: Jesus also warned them that men would persecute them in the civic arena (councils) and the religious arena (synagogues).
 They could expect opposition from both city hall and the halls of religion.

 d.
 You will be brought before governors and kings for My sake: This was a remarkable statement, recognizing the great influence the gospel and its preachers would have.
 Governors and kings would notice them - and arrest them, bringing them to trial.